Finding the largest shipping companies on earth is quite a bit of a challenge. At first, I thought this was an easy task.

 Not Publicly Listed

-The reason these two are unranked among the largest is because their financial statements are not visible enough to the public.
+The reason these two are my dark horse (or unranked) among the largest is because their financial statements are not visible to the public.

-However, I still vouch them to be within the top 5.
+However, I still vouch for them to be within the top 3!
 I just don’t have the numbers yet.

 It Keeps Changing